-The D_to_A subparameter is followed by eight arguments:
+The D to A subparameter is followed by eight or optionally nine arguments:

-d_port port1 port2 vlow vhigh trise tfall corner_name
+d_port port1 port2 vlow vhigh trise tfall corner_name_polarity

 The d_port entry holds the name of the digital port.
-This entry may contain user-defined port names or the reserved port names D_drive, D_enable, and D_switch. he port1 and port2 entries hold the SPICE, Verilog-A(MS) or VHDL-A(MS) analog input port names across which voltages are specified.
+This entry may contain user-defined port names or the reserved port names D_drive, D_enable, and D_switch. he port1 and port2 entries hold the SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) analog input port names across which voltages are specified.
 These entries contain user-defined port names.
 One of these port entries must name a reference for the other port (for example, A_gnd).

 Normally, port1 accepts an input signal and port2 is the reference for port1.
 However, for an opposite polarity stimulus, port1 could be connected to a voltage reference and port2 could serve as the input.
+In some situations, such as in the case of a true differential buffer model, it might be desirable to provide two D_to_A converters, one to drive the Non-Inverting input and the other one to drive the Inverting input.
+In this case the D_to_A converters may be defined with the polarity argument, one with the value Non-Inverting and the other with the value Inverting.

 The vlow and vhigh entries accept voltage values which correspond to fully-off and fully-on states, where the vhigh value must be greater than the vlow value.
-For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. The trise and tfall entries are times, must be positive and define input ramp rise and fall times between 0 and 100 percent.
+For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. When polarity is Non-Inverting, vlow corresponds to the digital off state '0', vhigh corresponds to the digital on state '1', trise corresponds to the analog edge rate going from the digital off to on state, and tfall corresponds to the analog edge rate going from the digital on to off state.
+When polarity is Inverting, the analog behavior corresponds to the opposite digital states.
+For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. For a Non-Inverting D_to_A converter, a rising edge in D_drive would result in a transition from 0 V to 3.3 V, and for an Inverting D_to_A converter, a rising edge in D_drive would result in a transition from 3.3 V to 0 V. The trise and tfall entries are times, must be positive and define input ramp rise and fall times between 0 and 100 percent.